zzhikai/tp/docs/UserGuide.md

 delete INDEX
 ```

-* Only valid index are deleted. e.g `5` will not delete if there are only `4` applicants in the list
+* Only valid indexes are deleted. e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
-* Only positive index are deleted. e.g `-3` will not delete the applicant
+* Only positive indexes are deleted. e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.

 <br>